in28minutes/java-tutorial-for-beginners/README.md

 * How to launch ```JShell``` from our terminal, and run a few commands on it
 * How to run Java code on the ```JShell``` prompt

-#### Quiz:

-What is JShell?
-A. A programming tool
-B. A game
-C. A text editor
-Answer: A

-What does REPL stand for?
-A. Read, Evaluate, Print, Loop
-B. Run, Edit, Print, Launch
-C. Record, Edit, Play, Loop
-Answer: A

-How do you exit JShell?
-A. /terminate
-B. /exit
-C. /quit
-Answer: B

-#### Hands-on exercise:

-Exercise: Launch JShell and Evaluate an Expression

-Launch JShell on your terminal.
-Type 2+3 at the JShell prompt and press enter.
-Observe the output.
-Type /exit to exit JShell.

 ### Step 03: Welcome to Problem Solving

 Lets try to break down the *PMT-Challenge* problem to be able to solve it.